FEATURED POST: MAKE AMERICA GREAT

 Kevin was living with his father in Seattle as a condition of probation.
 He wasn't to set foot in New Yawk for I don't know how long they banned him.
 I'm expelled from school and so begin working for a paycheck at Taconic Fabricators.
 Moms drives me there but I could walk to the place within an hour's time.
 Each day Taconic Fabricators will produce fifty to sixty of those blue metal US Postal mailboxes bolted to the cement of street corners for shipment by truck to who knows where.
 Most of my time there and I'm riveting any section of metal(s) together to then have it be passed further down the assembly line, but I can be placed at some other task such as unloading trucks that have arrived or I'm with others cleaning sections of factory floor spaces that are disordered for some reason.
 A couple months at Taconic Fabricators and one day the supervisor says someone is downstairs to see me.
 Ten minutes I have to go outside and to see whomever.
 It's Kevin, with his van, and he's not supposed to be in New Yawk?
 Perhaps his probation is over?
 I furgetz … , and it's great to see him again.
 Been over a year since I last seen him.

 Angela Sandig.
 Nice girl.
 Both parents of German stock.
-Her Moms is separated and works as a waitress at a German restaurant off Route 9.
-With her Moms at work evenings the apartment is a place to hang out after school, for awhile, if one has previously gained her confidence.
+Mother and father separated, with Moms waitressing evenings at a German restaurant off Route 9, the apartment is a place to hang out after school, for awhile, if one has previously gained her confidence.
 Sometimes she has her other girl friends over at the apartment and she'll tell you at the door you can't come in.
 You just can't, she says.
 Other times, sure, come on in.
 Just ask her if she wants to get high, and if she does she'll let you come in …, for awhile.

 Eighteen years old and I'll introduce Angela and Judy to my parents one afternoon.
 Thirteen year old budding Judy came out onto the patio deck first, and I could see Moms skin turn pale and the blood run from her face.
 When Angela then stepped into view my mother breaks out into a self-conscious chuckle, and after introducing the two of them by name my mother is still with an occasional chuckle, nodding her head as my father begins to light a pipe of tobacco, then to fold a newspaper on the patio table and begin staring down and reading.
 No hello or howdy words from either of my parents to Judy or Angela.
 I look at Judy and Angela and want to say something but the notion that they staged a presentation to my parents, having Judy stroll into view first, … I ask them if they want something to eat or drink, a sandwich? is no, so let's just get out of here.